Configure Now

 Advanced navigation tools, such as distance lock and dead reckoning, further enhance the ability to operate confidently in challenging conditions.

-Yes, underwater ROVs have long been vital tools for military operations, particularly for the U.S. Navy.
+Yes, underwater ROVs have long been vital tools for military operations.
 These devices are used for:

 The U.S. Navy, among others, incorporates advanced underwater ROVs into its fleet to enhance mission efficiency and safety in underwater operations.